 Cohabitation Agreements

-The purpose of cohabitation agreements
+What's the purpose of a cohabitation agreement?

 A cohabitation agreement is more than just a piece of paper—it’s a legally binding document that sets out how you and your partner will manage your finances during your relationship and if things don’t go as planned.